Robot-assisted esophageal surgery in children

 Abstract

-Conclusion.
-The use of robot-assisted thoracoscopic and laparoscopic surgical access is a safe and effective method for treating esophageal diseases in children.
+CONCLUSION: Robot-assisted thoracoscopic and laparoscopic surgical approaches are safe and effective methods for treating esophageal diseases in children.

 Full Text